LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/Overview.md

 ### Create a bot from a template

-1. On the Bots dashboard, click **New Bot** in the upper-right corner.
+1. From the dashboard that lists your bots, click **New Bot** in the upper-right corner.

 2. Select the template.